usertakenname/whisper-wins-backend/README.md

 In essence, this repository consists of four smart contracts:

-1. [**Oracle.sol**](src/utils/Oracle.sol) contains all functionality regarding fetching data from RPCs enabling our SUAVE smart contracts to access L1-chain data.
+1. [**Oracle.sol**](src/utils/Oracle.sol) contains all functionality regarding fetching data from RPCs enabling our SUAVE smart contracts to access L1-chain data and register at our server.
-2. [**SealedAuction.sol**](src/SealedAuction.sol)  represents one sealed auction.
+2. [**SealedAuction.sol**](src/SealedAuction.sol) represents a sealed auction.
 It regulates ownership of the NFT, bidder and bidding as well as state and resolvement of the auction.
 Thereby, it represents the core functionality of our "backend".
 3. [**FactoryContract.sol**](src/FactoryContract.sol) should initially act as the factory pattern and create an instance of an *SealedAuction* per auction.
-Due to complexity of implementing this in solidity however, we decided to have the auctioneer create the smart contract through the frontend.
+Due to the complexity of implementing this in solidity however, we decided to have the auctioneer create the smart contract through the frontend.
 Therefore, this contract is unfinished and does not contain any used functionality within our application.
 4. [**WhisperBasic.sol**](src/WhisperBasic.sol) served as a playground to get familiar with the SUAVE-framwork.
-Many concepts we tried out there found their way into SealedAuction contract.
+Several of the concepts we experimented with have been integrated into **SealedAuction.sol**.

+Additionally, we set up a Python server that automatically calls *revealBidders* on the SealedAuction once the bidding time has ended.
+This approach is implemented for convenience, so users don't need to manually trigger this action, allowing the frontend to display the winner information seamlessly.
+All server-related files are located in the [server/](server/) directory.

-The [`main.go`](main.go) file tests the functionality of our contracts (see [Testing](#Testing) for how to do this).
+ The [`main.go`](main.go) file tests the functionality of our contracts (see [Run main.go](#Run-main.go) for how to do this).
 In order to own NFTs on Sepolia we created two toy example NFT-contracts which both implement the ERC721 standard (can be found under [NFTs/](NFTs/)).
 The remaining contents are related to the frameworks we used.

 ## Workflow
 In order to better grasp the workflow of our application we designed a workflow diagram using [draw.io](https://app.diagrams.net/).
 The following graph describes how our application works.
 For further details please refer to the source code.